dr-cs/databases/project-summer2017gtl/sncf.md

 <img src="passenger-manifest.png" alt="" width="100%" />
 </td>
 <td width="50%" valign="top">
 Admin can select legs of a route and see passenger manifest for those legs.
+A leg is a segment of a train's route between two stops.
 </td>
 </tr>
 </table>